-There are several ways to make an appointment at the MDC: submit an intake online, by telephone, or in person.
+There are several ways to make an appointment at the MDC: by email online, telephone, or in person.

-- Online: The easiest way to make an appointment with a dietitian or psychologist is to visit the MDC website.
-On the MDC homepage, click on "Request an Appointment" or contact the center form in the menu on the left.
-Follow the instructions, then fill out and submit the "Appointment Request."
-Once you submit, the MDC Office Manager will contact you to schedule an appointment.
+- The easiest way to make an appointment with a dietitian or psychologist is to email the MDC.
+The MDC Office Manager will contact you to schedule an appointment.

 - Telephone: You may contact the MDC at x3-4897 to schedule an appointment.

 - In person: You may visit the MDC in person to ask any questions you may have prior to filling out the Intake Form.

 - Is the MDC a "safe space" for addressing issues related to sexual assault?